Sommos/flutter_admin_panel/README.md

 This program is to test flutter and dart, testing out a basic admin panel for mobile, tablet & desktop devices.

+This has been built into a web application accessible here: https://sommos.github.io/flutter_admin_panel/

 # Contribution

 If you'd like to contribute to `flutter_admin_panel` please submit a pull-request on a feature branch.